 In the 13th century, the area now known as the le Haut Marais, or Upper Marais, was settled by the Knights Templar.
 Over the centuries, several structures have stood on the site of 45 rue des Archives, located just south of the National Archives.
 The original building housed a religious order that paid ransoms for pilgrims in the Holy Land during the Crusades.
 In 1613 the Fathers of Mercy were given permission by Marie de Medici to occupy the building.
 It was rebuilt between 1727-1731 by Pierre François Godot, or Godeau, who also rebuilt a convent for the same order in Lyon.
 During the French revolution it was used as a prison, and in 1798 became the Theater of the Nation.
 In the 19th century, it transitioned to apartments and offices.

 The Musée Carnavelet, the museum of the city of Paris, has two versions of Eugene Atget’s photograph of 45 rue des Archives available for viewing in its digital archives; one black and white, the other sepia-toned.
 More apparent in the sepia-toned work is a wavy streak, the ghostly image of someone passing by without stopping during the long exposure.
-The Musée also has photographs taken by Charles Joseph Antoine Lansiaux in 1916 of the same location.
-One shows the port-cochère, or carriage doors, open to reveal another set of doors.
-The other is an enticing interior staircase view.
+The Musée also has a photograph taken by Charles Joseph Antoine Lansiaux in 1916 of the same location, the image on the left.
+It shows the port-cochère, or carriage doors, open to reveal another set of doors.

 In the images by Atget and Lansiaux, there is a sign next to the door for an A. Cohn.
 I found him listed at 45 rue des Archives in a 1904 Bulletin union Francaise pour le sauvetage de l’enfance, or French Union for the Rescue of Childhood.
 The organization was founded in 1887 to help neglected and abused children.
 Cohn’s entry lists him as a full member and trésorier payeur généneral à Mézières (Ardennes), which I gather made him the senior accountant for an area in northeastern France.
 During the latter part of the nineteenth century, many rural families were migrating to cities, only to work long hours in factories.
 Out of necessity, the children were forced to work alongside their parents or were left unattended, and the organization stepped in when necessary.
 I think of the work done by Cohn and his associates to help these children and how tragically ironic that less than thirty years later thousands of Jewish children were deported, many from the Marais, and died on their way to or were killed in concentration camps during WWII.